Peterhouse, Cambridge: Gisborne Court

 Gisborne Court is accessible through an archway leading from the west side of Old Court.
 It was built in 1825-6.
 Its cost was met with part of a benefaction of 1817 from the Rev. Francis Gisborne, a former fellow.
 The court is built in white brick with stone dressings in a simple Gothic revival style from the designs of William McIntosh Brookes.
 Only three sides to the court were built, with the fourth side being a screen wall.
 The wall was demolished in 1939, leaving only its footing.
 Rooms in Gisborne Court are mainly occupied by undergraduates.
 Many previously housed distinguished alumni, including Lord Kelvin in I staircase.

-Whittle Building

 The Whittle Building, named after Petrean Frank Whittle, opened on the western side of Gisborne Court in early 2015.
 Designed in neo-gothic style by John Simpson Architects, it contains en-suite undergraduate accommodation, the student bar and common room, a function room and a gym.
 Its design recalls that of the original screen-wall that once stood in its place.
+In 2015 the building was shortlisted for the Carbuncle Cup, given annually by the magazine Building Design to "the ugliest building in the United Kingdom completed in the last 12 months".